 - Mangroves provide shelter to the wildlife particularly as nesting ground for migratory birds.

 - They protect the coast-line from erosion and also it reclaims land from the sea.

-Did you know that around 120 species of bird like flamingos, ducks, Pelicans, Storks, Herons and many rare species have been seen in Coringa Wildlife sanctuary in different seasons in an year.
+Did you know that around 120 species of birds like flamingos, ducks, Pelicans, Storks, Herons and many rare species have been seen in Coringa Wildlife sanctuary in different seasons in a year.